darian-catalin-cucer/DiceRoller-1/README.md

 ## How does it work

-The user start the app and clicks on the "ROLL" button, after which the two dice images change their values to random ones.
+The user starts the app and clicks on the "ROLL" button, after which the two dice images change their values to random ones.

 ## Screenshots